Prisoner (TV series): United States

 The series was first aired in the United States on KTLA in Los Angeles on 8 August 1979, initially under the original name, Prisoner.
-Shown Wednesdays at 8pm, it was the first Australian series broadcast in prime time in the United States.
 The series, whose first two episodes were screened as a two-hour special, was viewed by a quarter of all television viewers in the Los Angeles market and was in second place for the night, beaten only by ABC's Charlie's Angels.

 The series would later be repackaged into a daily half-hour format, as Prisoner: Cell Block H, KYW-TV ran this format under the title The Women of Cell Block H. It was syndicated directly to local stations through Firestone Program Syndication Company during the early 1980s (particularly 1980 to '81).
-In New York City, where Prisoner: Cell Block H was telecasted on WPIX, it was rated higher than late-night staple The Tonight Show Starring Johnny Carson on WNBC and reruns of legendary series M*A*S*H on WNEW-TV, it paved the way for other popular Australian produced shows including miniseries Against the Wind and serial The Sullivans to be sold to international markets.
+In New York City, where Prisoner: Cell Block H was telecast on WPIX, it was rated higher than late-night staple The Tonight Show Starring Johnny Carson on WNBC and reruns of legendary series M*A*S*H on WNEW-TV, and paved the way for other popular Australian produced shows including miniseries Against the Wind and serial The Sullivans to be sold to international markets.

 Under the half-hour format, the original episodes were broadcast in two parts, though some scenes were censored or removed for the US telecast.

-KTLA, however, continued to broadcast the series in a weekly hour format, though now Tuesdays at 8pm, and under the Prisoner: Cell Block H name.
+KTLA, however, continued to broadcast the series in a weekly hour format, though now Tuesdays at 8 p.m., and under the Prisoner: Cell Block H name.
 Picked up in at least 38 markets in early 1980, the program would leave the American airwaves by spring 1982, after the few stations that were still carrying the program, such as KOB-TV and WGN-TV, removed Prisoner from their schedules.

-During the spring and summer of 1985, the series was screened nationally on USA Network, weekdays at 11am ET, also in a half-hour format.
+During the spring and summer of 1985, the series was screened nationally on USA Network, weekdays at 11 a.m.
+ET, also in a half-hour format.
 It is unknown which episodes were televised.